mexicantexan/go-mpfr/README.md

 We welcome contributions!
 See our [CONTRIBUTING](https://github.com/mexicantexan/go-mpfr/blob/master/CONTRIBUTING.md) guide (TODO) for how to get started.

 ## License
-This project is licensed under the MIT License - see the [LICENSE] (https://github.com/mexicantexan/go-mpfr/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/mexicantexan/go-mpfr/blob/master/LICENSE) file for details.

-Inspiration for this project comes from [GMP](https://github.com/ncw/gmp)!